 There’s always the chance that more injuries will pop up throughout the life of your lawsuit.
 Some injuries take a while to develop.
 Or, the injury was there but you didn’t realize it for a while.
 As long as it appears before the statute of limitations runs, you should be able to include it in your claim.

 The statute of limitations in Georgia is two (2) years.
 This means you have to file suit before two years are up.
 If you don’t your claim will be barred.
 If your whiplash or other injuries don’t appear for months after your accident, it’ll still be within this statute.

-Call and speak with a car accident attorney in Atlanta today.
+Call and speak with an aggressive injury law firm in Georgia today.
 The consultation is free and you pay nothing until you settle your case.